 In a scenario analysis, we evaluated the impact of "full treatment" in which all patients who could tolerate statins but were not already receiving statins at baseline were first treated with highintensity statins, after which the entire FH subpopulation was incrementally treated with ezetimibe or a PCSK9 inhibitor.
-This resulted in 15.5 million person-years of treatment over 20 years.
-Key results are presented in Table 15; additional details are presented in Appendix 7 Table 4.
-ICERs for the addition of ezetimibe or PCSK9s are higher in this analysis than in the base case due to the clinical benefit of moving untreated FH patients onto high-intensity statin therapy; in fact, the "full treatment" strategy is cost-saving relative to the base case as-treated approach.
+Key results are presented in Table 15 below; additional details are presented in Appendix 7 Table 6.
+ICERs for the addition of ezetimibe or PCSK9 inhibitors are higher in this analysis than in the base case due to the clinical benefit of moving untreated FH patients onto highintensity statin therapy; in fact, the "full treatment" strategy is cost-saving relative to the base case as-treated approach.